Ttibsi/CppCheatSheet/makefiles.md

 The `all` rule will trigger when you run `make` with no specifier.
 You should make sure that it depends on the right commands to run.
 Often, the build and linker stages are in different commands in a Makefile.

+## Cmake
+This is a "build system generator" that creates Makefiles for you.
+It doesn't come by default on macos but you can `brew install` it.